vviswanathan/MSDS6306_CaseStudy_2/README.md

 ## Datasets
 The following datasets are taken from data collected by Qualtrics on Procrastination as well as data scraped from public domain on the Human Development Index.

 ### This data folder contains the following:
-CleanedInput_w_HDI.csv	Revert "Data File."
-HumanDevelopment.csv	Close to final code.
-Procrastination.csv	Code for 3c and 4a

 1. Original Procrastination.csv - a data frame collected from 4162 participants in a study on Procrastination based on 1-5 ranking scores of the DP, AIP, GP, SWLS (all described below).

-2. http://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries - This is a list of all the countries by the Human Development Index as included in a United Nations Development Programme's Human Development Report.
+2. HumanDevelopment.csv	- Scraped: http://en.wikipedia.org/wiki/List_of_countries_by_Human_Development_Index#Complete_list_of_countries - This is a list of all the countries by the Human Development Index as included in a United Nations Development Programme's Human Development Report.
 The latest report was released on 21 March 2017 and compiled on the basis of estimates for 2015.

+2a.
+CleanedInput_w_HDI.csv - The HDI data

 3. Top 15 DP Countries (Top_15_DP_Cntry.csv)